The WLCT welcomes all to our kid-friendly and family workdays. Drop-offs are OK.

-Concerned by the residential subdivisions that were supplanting the places we once walked and hiked, Wilton Land Conservation Trust (the "Land Trust") seeks to prevent the loss of Wilton’s unique natural, scenic, historic and recreational values.
+Concerned by the residential subdivisions that were supplanting the places we once walked and hiked, the founders of Wilton Land Conservation Trust (the "Land Trust") sought to prevent the loss of Wilton’s unique natural, scenic, historic and recreational values.
 The Land Trust currently owns or holds conservation easements on 119 separate parcels totaling nearly 835 acres in Wilton.
 The WLCT actually owns outright 97 parcels covering 440 acres.

 WHAT IS THE LAND TRUST?

 Closely tied to its community, the Land Trust is not a municipal government body, although it works in partnership with the Town of Wilton.
-Wilton Land Conservation Trust is organized as a charitable organization that brings a variety of tax benefits to those who donate land, conservation easements, or funding.
+The Wilton Land Conservation Trust is organized as a charitable organization that brings a variety of tax benefits to those who donate land, conservation easements, or funding.
 Because the Land Trust is a private organization, it can be flexible and creative in ways not possible for public agencies.